 Does tooth resorption cause pain?

-Yes, there is a possibility for all patients to develop resorption pain.
-However, it is relatively uncommon in replacement and inflammatory types of root resorption.
+Yes, there is a possibility for all patients to develop resorption pain, but every person is different.
+However, it is relatively uncommon in certain types of root resorption.

 How common is root resorption?

 Root resorption normally affects 5 to 10% of the general population who have never undergone any type of orthodontic treatment.
-It is considered among the most common causes of tooth loss in people across the world.
+It is considered among the most common causes of tooth loss.

 Can tooth resorption spread?

 In the case of internal root resorption, the problem usually begins from the deeper layer of the tooth and works its way outwards.
-Just like a rotten piece of fruit in a bowl damages the healthy pieces placed near it, root resorption can also spread to surrounding gums and teeth and destroy them.
+Root resorption can spread to surrounding gums and teeth.

 Can tooth resorption be reversed?